joemwita/KreserveApp/README.md

 The client-side codes has 3 main parts as below:

 1- CSS codes: AppClient/css/homepage.css

 2- Html and UI codes: AppClient/index.html

 3- front end scripts like jquery scripts, DOM manipulations and Ajax calls: AppClient/ajaxhandler.js

+Images are just the the static images.
+Custom images about each restaurant are loaded dynamically from Server.
+It needs more graphical assets like App logo and splash screens which are binded inside XDK at the build time.